wyattduber/misc/bash/README.md

 # update-purpur.sh

 This is a script that I wrote to automatically download the latest version of purpur and replace the existing verison.
 It will simply download a new file to a temp directory, then check if it is different from the existing one, and replace it if it is.
 Then it will log all info or errors to a log file in the same directory, appending to the top of the file for readability

+# take-backup.sh

+This is a script that I wrote to automatically save a backup of a server directory daily and then send a webhook message with the file size and alerting that the file was ready for download by the target server.
+The target server will use an scp request to download the file and send it's own webhook messages, seen in the download-backup.sh file

+# download-backup.sh

+This is a script that I wrote to automatically download a backup of a server directory daily and send a message to a discord webhook first when it starts downloading the file, then another one with the file size and a link to download it once the download finishes.